resucutie/beyond-software-list/index.md

 ## Game modifications
 ### Minecraft
-[Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) - Feature rich mod loader.
+[Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) :c-pc:* - Feature rich mod loader.
 Used mainly by heavy feature rich mods that adds new content to the game
-[Fabric](https://fabricmc.net/) - Lightweight Minecraft mod loader.
+[Fabric](https://fabricmc.net/) :c-pc:* - Lightweight Minecraft mod loader.
 Mostly used for small enhancements and perfomance mods

+--*: It can run anywhere as long as it runs Minecraft Java--

 ## External tools
 ### Discord